GOURIDO/docker-nginx-static-site/README.md

 # Docker Nginx Static Site

-This is a simple static website served by Nginx in a Docker container.
+A simple static website served using NGINX in a Docker container.

-## Project Setup
+## Project Structure

+docker-nginx-static-site/ ├── Dockerfile ├── index.html ├── README.md └── .gitignore

+perl
+Copy
+Edit

-1. Build the Docker image.
+## Build the Docker Image

+To build the Docker image for the static site, use the following command:

+docker build -t docker-nginx-static-site .
+Run the Container
-2. Run the Docker container to view the static website.
+To run the Docker container and expose the website on port 8080, use this command:

+docker run -d -p 8080:80 docker-nginx-static-site
+You can access the site at http://localhost:8080 or whichever port you mapped to.

+Push to Docker Hub
+Tag the image with your Docker Hub username:

+docker tag docker-nginx-static-site your-dockerhub-username/docker-nginx-static-site Push the image to Docker Hub:

+docker push your-dockerhub-username/docker-nginx-static-site
+Pull from Docker Hub (on another system)
+To pull and run the image from Docker Hub on another system, use the following commands:

+docker pull your-dockerhub-username/docker-nginx-static-site
+docker run -d -p 8080:80 your-dockerhub-username/docker-nginx-static-site
+Clean Up
+To stop, remove containers, and clean up images:

+docker ps -a       # List containers docker stop <id>   # Stop a container docker rm <id>     # Remove a container docker rmi docker-nginx-static-site  # Remove image Dependencies
+Docker: Make sure you have Docker installed on your machine.
+If not, you can get it from Docker's official website.

+vbnet
+Copy
+Edit